414owen/Hackerrank/README.md

 ### How do I test the c++ code? ###

-Assuming a unix-like system with the g++:
+Assuming a unix-like system with g++:

 ```
 #!bash